AION: Aerial Indoor Object-Goal Navigation Using Dual-Policy Reinforcement Learning: Related Works

 When perception and localization are fully known and accurate, modular methods have proven to be a mature solution for 2D zero-shot ObjectNav~\cite{gervet2023navigating}, which typically combines high-level planning and low-level goal-reaching while maintaining a semantic map for exploration.
 To accelerate the search, subgoal selection can be improved by rule-based methods~\cite{stubborn}, foundation models~\cite{yokoyama2024vlfm}, RL policies~\cite{chaplot2020object}, or powerful LLMs~\cite{yu2023l3mvn, zhou2023esc}.
 For pure visual servoing systems that lack LiDAR sensors, map-based methods are prone to unreliable indoor localization.
 To address this problem, Cai~\cite{cai2024bridging} explored mapless ObjectNav through scene reasoning by LLMs.

 Without explicit mapping, end-to-end methods aim to infer actions directly from multi-modal observations, or integrate latent localization and mapping into the planner~\cite{peng2025logoplanner}.
 Existing end-to-end methods focus on studying object relationship graphs~\cite{mjo, sc}, object-goal attention~\cite{tdanet, sun2024prioritized}, and memory mechanisms~\cite{du2023object}.
-To achieve zero-shot generalization, foundation models~\cite{clip,li2023blip} are utilized for vision-language grounding, allowing the agent to find novel object categories without requiring object-specific finetuning.
-The work similar to ours is DAT~\cite{dang2023search} that adaptively fuses search and navigation for 2D ObjectNav.
+To achieve zero-shot generalization, foundation models~\cite{clip,li2023blip} are utilized for vision-language grounding, allowing the agent to find novel object categories without requiring object-specific fine-tuning.
+DAT~\cite{dang2023search} is closely related to our work, as it adaptively fuses search and navigation modes within a unified framework.
+Different from DAT, we decompose the task into separate search and navigation modules to facilitate a fine-grained analysis, while further extending the formulation from 2D to 3D ObjectNav.